Version Control with Git

 Git is a distributed version control system and it is by far the most popular one with an adoption rate of over 90% in the software industry.
 In this lesson, you’ll learn the basics of Git: how to track changes, view the project’s history and restore old versions.

-The materials feature two different ways of using git: the terminal and VSCode’s graphical user interface (GUI).
+The materials feature two different ways of using Git: the terminal and VS Code’s graphical user interface (GUI).
 It is recommended that you test out both methods because they each have their distinct advantages: The GUI provides a convenient interface that makes it easier to integrate Git into your workflow while the terminal allows you to use more advanced functionalities of Git that are not implemented in the GUI.

 If you haven’t installed Git already, go to the website , download the installer for your operating system and follow the instructions (there are a lot of options in the installation - you can accept the defaults).
-Then run the following commands in your terminal (replacing the text in quotations with your actual name and mail) so Git can associate your commits with your identity.
+Then run the following commands in your terminal (replacing the text in quotations with your actual name and email address) so Git can associate your commits with your identity.

 git config --global user.name "Your Name"